eecs482/debugging-lab/README.md

 (lldb) thread backtrace all
 ```

-**Note: The project 1 infrastructure does not support these commands.
-Using `cout` is likely a more effective method to debug project 1.**
+**Note: The project 1 infrastructure does not support these commands for viewing threads.
+Using `cout` is likely a more effective method to inspect the state of different threads in project 1.**